-If Germany's Neuschwanstein Castle looks familiar, that's because it is.
-The breathtaking structure was the inspiration behind Disneyland's Sleeping Beauty Castle.
-As many as 6000 visitors flock to the attraction in summer, but in winter, it looks even more like a fairytale palace—minus the crowds.
+If Germany's Neuschwanstein Castle looks familiar, that's because you've probably seen it before in one of the most classic love stories.
+The breathtaking structure was the inspiration behind Disneyland's Sleeping Beauty castle.
+Nearly 6,000 visitors flock to the castle in the summer months, but in winter, it looks even more like a fairytale palace—minus the crowds.

-Located in southwest Bavaria, the turrets of the Romanesque revival castle peek through snow-covered pine forest.
-Base yourself in a nearby town like Fussen or Hohenschwangau, and be sure to explore the surrounding area for a postcard-perfect shot of the castle nestled among the rolling Bavarian alps.
+Located in southwest Bavaria, the turrets of the Romanesque Revival castle peek through snow-covered pine forest.
+Book your stay in a nearby town like Fussen or Hohenschwangau and explore the surrounding area for a postcard-perfect shot of the castle nestled among the rolling Bavarian Alps.

 Yellowstone National Park